Domestic and family violence – information for residents

 • are not required to repair or compensate the manager/provider for damage to the premises or inclusions caused by an act of domestic and family violence you have experienced

 • can request your bond contribution be refunded by completing a Bond refund for persons experiencing domestic and family violence (Form 4a).
-Managers/providers can also request a rental bond refund for a resident’s bond contribution where a resident has vacated due to domestic and family violence by completing this form.
+Providers can also request a rental bond refund for a resident’s bond contribution where a resident has vacated due to domestic and family violence by completing this form.

 In making their decision, QCAT will only examine whether the notice and the supporting evidence you have provided meet the requirements of the Act.
 QCAT will not examine: